Inducing Sparsity and Shrinkage in Time-Varying Parameter Models

 Global shrinkage is controlled by $\lambda$ while $\phi_j$ handles the shrinkage of coefficient $j$. $f$ and $g$ are mixing densities and many different choices have been proposed for them.
 In this paper, we consider the Horseshoe (HS) prior of \cite{carvalho2010horseshoe}, the Bayesian Lasso (Lasso) of \cite{park2008bayesian}, the Normal-Gamma (NG) prior of \cite{griffin2010inference}, the Dirichlet-Laplace (DL) prior of \cite{bhattacharya2015dirichlet} and the Normal- mixture of Inverse Gamma (NMIG) prior of \cite{ishwaran2005spike}, which is a variant of the stochastic search variable selection (SSVS) prior of \cite{george1993variable, george1997approaches}.
 All of these are global-local shrinkage priors and differ from one another only in the choices of $f$ and $g$.
 In addition, and unless otherwise noted, we use a weakly informative inverted Gamma prior on $\sigma_\varepsilon^2$ with hyperparameters $d_{\sigma}=e_{\sigma}=0.01$.

 Using any of these global-local shrinkage priors, MCMC methods can be used to carry out posterior inference and calculate the posterior mean, $\hat{\bm{\beta}}$.
-This estimate has been shrunk, but not sparsified.
-Even though many elements of $\hat{\bm{\beta}}$ will be near zero, they will not be precisely zero and there will be estimation uncertainty associated with them.
-Sparsification, as used in \cite{hahncarvalho2015dss} and \cite{bhattacharya2018signal}, proceeds by taking $\hat{\bm{\beta}}$ and setting small elements in it to zero.
+This estimate has been shrunk, but not sparsified. { It could be that many elements of $\hat{\bm{\beta}}$ will be close to zero and thus imply a small but negligible effect of $X_{jt}$ on $y_t$.
+For large $K$, this potentially leads to overfitting issues which is a direct consequence of the fact that shrinkage is limited by a lower bound on the degree of certainty (since we always have prior scaling parameters that might be close to but not exactly equal to zero).} Sparsification solves this by taking $\hat{\bm{\beta}}$ and setting small elements in it to zero.